 23. Keep a Soup Night

-Soup night is an old-school grocery miracle.
-It uses leftovers, stretches small amounts of meat, welcomes tired vegetables, and can feed a family without drama.
-Add bread, crackers, rice, or potatoes and suddenly it feels like a real meal.
+Soup night is a classic grocery store miracle.
+It uses up leftovers, stretches small portions of meat, takes in tired veggies, and can feed a family without any drama.
+When you add bread, crackers, rice, or even potatoes, it feels like a real meal.

 24. Bake Simple Treats Instead of Buying Them All

-You do not need to bake every day or turn into a bakery with a mortgage.
-Even one batch of muffins or cookies can cover snacks for a few days.
-Of course, with teenagers, “a few days” may mean one afternoon and a suspicious trail of crumbs.
+You definitely do not have to bake every day and you certainly do not have to become a bakery.
+Just one batch of muffins or one batch of cookies can cover snacks for a few days.
+Of course with teenagers, “a few days” could mean one afternoon and a trail of crumbs.

 25. Repurpose Stale Bread